adyen-examples/adyen-testcards-extension/README.md

 ### Usage

-Open the extension and choose a card number
+Open the extension and choose a card number.

 ## Contributing